jungmin-lawrence-han/jungmin-lawrence-han.github.io/_pages/research.md

 * **Han, Jungmin** and Minseon Ku.
 "Protocol Violations, Status Hierarchies, and Public Opinion in Summit Diplomacy." _Work in progress_ (Presentation at MPSA 2026).

-* da Silva, Lucas and **Jungmin Han** and Hyunjung Park.
+* da Silva, Lucas and **Jungmin Han**.
 "Which World Gets Covered?
 Media Ideology and the Geography of Foreign News." _Work in progress_ (Presentations at PSA 2026, MPSA 2026, and EPSS 2026).

 ## 4. Online Violence during Electoral Campaign